PEAK-Legacy/Trellis/README.txt

 to read anything that might be affected by those changes, as you will likely see something that's out of date.
 This is particularly important when changing trellis-managed data structures, since many data structures rely on rules for their internal consistency.
-So if you write and read the same data structure from a single rule, you will almost certainly see inconsistent results.
+So if you first write and then read the same data structure from a single rule, you will almost certainly see inconsistent results.

 Mutable Data Structures